 - Texercise provides a variety of fact sheets that focus on physical activity.

 Complementing regular physical activity with a proper diet is essential to overall health.
 The U.S. Department of Agriculture's Choose MyPlate initiative provides nutrition recommendations and resources.
-Knowing current nutrition recommendations and learning how to incorporate them into your everyday diet can help you age and live well.
+Using healthy eating habits (for example: portion control, making half your plate fruits and vegetables, decreasing the amount of saturated fat and sodium you eat) are important for healthy aging.
+Knowing current nutrition recommendations and learning how to incorporate them into a daily diet can lead to a healthier lifestyle and well-being.

 What Communities Can Do